luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 sbatch -N 1 -c 8 --mem=40GB --wrap="matt get_ifeatures introns.tab START END SCAFFOLD STRAND ENSEMBL_GENEID $GTF $FASTA Hsap 150 | matt add_cols introns.tab -"
 ```

+Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like exon sequence, splice site sequences, sequences of up/down-stream introns.
+All these information can be used as input for further analyses, e.g., with R. The extracted sequences might be of interest for further analyses like de-novo motif search etc, which often expect their input as FASTA files.
+Using the command  [extr_seqs](http://matt.crg.eu/#extr_seqs), you might extract sequences from specific columns of exons.tab in FASTA format.

 #### Run cmpr_introns
 ```bash
 GTF=~/working/oliver/genomes/annotation/Homo.gtf